onyx-and-iris/voicemeeter/README.md

 #### GO GET

-Install voicemeeter-api-go package from your console to download the latest version.
+Install voicemeeter package from your console to download the latest version.

 `go get github.com/onyx-and-iris/voicemeeter`